High School and Beyond: Base year surveys

 HS&B began in 1980 as a nationally representative sample of 30,030 sophomores and 28,240 seniors in 1,015 public and private high schools in the United States.
 From the initial sample of 58,270 public and private high school students, 14,825 sophomores and 11,995 seniors were selected to be re-interviewed over their early adult years.
 Each school contained a representative sample of 36 sophomores and 36 seniors, making possible inferences about each school and its student body.
 The student questionnaires in 1980 gathered important information about educational experiences, cognitive skills (measured by standardized multiple-choice assessments of reading, math, science and social studies achievement) and non-cognitive skills (e.g., self-esteem, self-efficacy, emotional distress, social activities, academic effort, reports from four teachers about the students’ educational, behavioral, and social characteristics), as well as peers, employment activities, educational and occupational plans and aspirations, and family background (e.g., parental education, family composition, siblings, parenting practices and parents’ educational and occupational expectations for their children).

 Follow-up surveys

-The sample members were re-surveyed in 1982, in 1984, and in 1986.
+The sample members were re-surveyed in 1982, 1984, and 1986.
 The 1980 sophomores were also surveyed in 1992 and 2013-2014.
 The 1980 seniors were surveyed again in 2015.
-All follow-ups conducted in the 1980s and 1992 gathered information about cohort members’ educational, employment, and family activities and transitions.
+All follow-ups conducted in the 1980s and 1992 gathered information about cohort members' educational, employment, and family activities and transitions.
 The 1982 re-interview of sophomores featured a second round of cognitive tests and gathered secondary school transcripts, and the 1986 and 1992 surveys gathered post-secondary transcripts.
 Post-secondary transcripts were obtained for seniors in 1984 and 1986.
-The newest round of data collection is to begin in 2021, surveying the 1980 sophomores and seniors.
-The follow-up is designed to learn more about the 1980 cohort as they age.
+The newest round of data collection was to begin in 2021, surveying the 1980 sophomores and seniors.
+The follow-up was designed to learn more about the 1980 cohort as they aged.